 Ms. Indira Jaising appearing for Mr. Tushar Gandhi argued that the lynching incident which killed Rakbar Khan took place days after the court issued strict guidelines against lynching; the State Government admitted in affidavit that police committed 'error' in not taking the victim to a hospital.
 She sought personal appearance of Chief Secretary of Rajasthan in the contempt matter.

-The Court also directed all the State Governments to submit a compliance report in light of th 17th July guidelines.
-The next hearing on state wise implementation of guidelines will be on 7th September.
+The Court also directed all the State Governments to submit a compliance report, as stipulated by the 17th July guidelines.
+The next hearing on state wise implementation of guidelines will be on 7th September 2018